 What follow-on study opportunities are available?

-Graduates are eligible to progress to Year 4 of the BSc (Honours) Environmental Science or the BSc (Honours) Biosciences with Biopharmaceuticals, with many graduates progressing to MSc or PhD level.
+Graduates are eligible to progress to Year 4 of the BSc (Honours) in Pharmaceutics and Drug Formulation with many graduates progressing to MSc or PhD level.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?

 This degree course offers excellent career prospects in a range of industrial and public laboratories, particularly in the pharmaceutical sector.
 Analytical scientists make essential contributions to fields as diverse as: drug formulation and development; chemical analysis; process development; product validation; quality control; toxicology; environmental analysis and food analysis.
 Since analytical science has a universal language, graduates have the opportunity to travel and work abroad.

 Organic and Physical Chemistry

 Dr Carmel Roche